European Union government procurement guide for Canadian business

-The most economically advantageous tender (MEAT) criterion means that the contracting authority may take into account various aspects of bids including cost, quality of work, as well as proposed technical and environmental measures (see Chapter 9).
-Under MEAT, however, award criteria must not enable the contracting entity to have unrestricted freedom of choice.
+The bidder that satisfies the MEAT criteria should be awarded the contract.
+The MEAT criterion means that the contracting authority may take into account various aspects of bids including cost, quality of work, as well as proposed technical and environmental measures as long as the winning bid is the most economically advantageous.

-MEAT is used for projects, supplies or services, and can relate to the full life-cycle of a contract.
-It may specify production processes, the provision or trading of goods, work or services, and recycling procedures at the end of a project’s life cycle.
+The MEAT criteria is used for projects, supplies or services, and can relate to the full life-cycle of a contract.
+It may be applied to production processes, the provision or trading of goods, work or services, and recycling procedures at the end of a project’s life cycle.

 Lowest price and life-cycle costing

-The contracting authority can decide that price is the most important or even the only criterion; this is used only for simple contracts.
-Price can involve total cost and even total life-cycle cost by taking into account items such as:
+In the case of simple contracts, the contracting authority may decide that price is the most important or possibly the only criterion.
+Price can involve total cost or total life-cycle cost by taking into account items such as: